 If you have a thyroid disorder or an autoimmune condition and are struggling to lose weight, reports of dramatic transformations using the Plant Paradox diet might make you wonder if it could leave you svelte.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cleveland Clinic dietitian Dana Bander, MPH, RD, LD, CDE, says it’s entirely possible, though she cautions that the eating plan, based on “The Plant Paradox” by Steven Gundry, MD, isn’t a silver bullet ― let alone a proven, best choice.
+It’s entirely possible, says dietitian Dana Bander, MPH, RD, LD, CDCES.
+However, she cautions that the eating plan ― based on The Plant Paradox by cardiac surgeon Steven Gundry, MD ― isn’t a silver bullet.

 “We all have very different compositions,” she says.
 “Different diets work for different people.
 Some people would thrive on it.
 But others would not like the foods on the diet and do horribly.”

 The basis of the Plant Paradox diet is simple: Avoid lectins, a type of protein found in many common foods.
 The list includes:

 - Legumes such as beans, lentils, peanuts and soybeans.

 - Nightshade vegetables like eggplants, peppers, potatoes and tomatoes.

 - Traditional dairy products.